-Don’t stress!
+Don’t stress from high interest!
 Take action to keep that cash flow and your sanity!

 When we meet with property investors, we discuss how stressed they might become should interest rates rise.
 There is no point investing in property if you can’t sleep at night.
 That’s why we always insist investors take 24 hours to consider a property investment opportunity before committing to it.
 We call this ‘the sleep test’.

 Once invested, you should always monitor your property’s performance and calculate your cash flow projections at regular intervals.
 One of the major factors that might worry you is interest rates.
 When considering these, the savvy investor will allow for higher interest rates than they are paying currently.
 If on a fixed rate buy-to-let mortgage, you should also consider that the interest rate you pay will rise when the fixed rate period ends.